suriyadeepan/suriyadeepan.github.io/_posts/2016-06-06-ml-basics-course.markdown

 L = (1/N)\sum_{i=1}^{N}(h-y)^2
 $$

 By measuring the error in the hypothesis we can adjust the parameters a and b to decrease the error.
 Now this becomes the core function of regression.
 We adjust the parameters, check the error, adjust them again and on and on; eventually we get the best set of parameters and hence the best fitting model.
+We call this iterative process, _learning_.
 But how exactly do we adjust the parameters?

 ## Gradient Descent

+Gradient Descent is an optimization technique that improves the parameters of the model, step by step.
+In each iteration, a small step is taken in the direction of the local minima of the cost function.
+The distance of movement in each step, is called the learning rate.
+If the learning rate is too small, it takes a long time for the model to converge (to fit the data well) and if it is too big, the model might not converge.
+The value of learning rate is thus, crucial to the learning process.

+$$
+a : a - \alpha \nabla_{a}\\
+b : b - \alpha \nabla_{b}
+$$